The Prologue Society

 The inspiration for The Prologue Society’s name comes from the statue Future by Robert Aitken that sits at the Pennsylvania Avenue entrance to the National Archives in Washington D.C.
 The quote on the statue in turn refers to Shakespeare’s famous quote, “What’s past is prologue.”

-Please scroll down to LEARN MORE about Prologue, read recent newsletters, contact us, and to see a preview of our UPCOMING EVENTS.
+Please keep scrolling to LEARN MORE about Prologue, read recent newsletters, contact us, and see previews of any UPCOMING EVENTS.